What is the Average Collection Period?

 - The average collection period is the length of time – on average – it takes a company to receive payments in the form of accounts receivable.

-- The average collection period is calculated by dividing a company’s yearly accounts receivable balance by its yearly total net sales; this number is then multiplied by 365 because the average is taken for the year.
+- The average collection period is calculated by dividing a company’s yearly accounts receivable balance by its yearly total net sales; this number is then multiplied by 365 to generate a number in days.

 Importance of the Average Collection Period